Are you looking for how to use Use our ClickUp affiliate link! for personal use? Tour how I use ClickUp to manage our move across the US!

 The second phase, which is departing/sales confirmed for me is when we can start actually finalizing our plans to leave.
 We’ve got the house under contract.
 There are no conditions left on the contract.
 We feel pretty confident that we are going to settle on the house with the current buyer.
 That’s what we’re going to move into the second phase.
 And finally, the arriving phase.
 We’ve left the house behind arriving in our new location.

-We need to figure out certain things, especially for the businesses, to Use our Make affiliate link! sure there is no lapse in anything important, such as Internet access, which I need to do these kinds of videos and other things.
+We need to figure out certain things, especially for the businesses, to make sure there is no lapse in anything important, such as Internet access, which I need to do these kinds of videos and other things.

 There is one custom field being used throughout this entire area, and that is called context.
 This is kind of copying from the GTT idea context where in their application, context was helping you kind of keep track of where you should be doing a thing.
 What is the setting that you’re going to be the right mindset in order to perform that task?